Ibaraki's Akutai Festival is something out of the ordinary. What did you expect? This is a Curse Festival, you idiot!

 This is even a chance for married couples to get rid of their frustrations.
 “You drink too much, you idiot”.
 “If you want me to drink less then perhaps you should cook me better food once in a while, you idiot!”.
 A lot of it is just basic cursing, but some of the participants who have a quicker tongue come with various comments as they observe their environment.
 You might be lucky and witness some curse battles along the way!
 I have been told that the rules of the festival is simple – you can say whatever you want as long as you don’t mention any person or company names in your rants.

-Finally arriving at the head shrine we gathered in front of the main hall where we waited for the Tengu to reappear.
-This is the part where they finally show their “true” faces.
-You have to wait for quite a while for this to happen, as the Tengu are taking their sweet time hiding in the shrine first – making it the perfect chance for participants to again yell out their frustration.
-“Common you idiots, don’t keep us waiting!”.
 And you won’t get disappointed – Just when you thought things wouldn’t get weirder the festival reaches its climax as the Tengu make their reappearance with demon masks on and start throwing mochi rice cakes and candy at their audience.
 Yes, you read it correctly.
-The stuff is all is edible, and I suggest you bring an extra bag so that you can bring with you the mochi home and cook it for dinner.
-The festival then comes to a natural end when the Tengu run out of candies and again are forced to retreat from the world of men.
+The stuff is all is edible, and I suggest you bring an extra bag so that you can bring the mochi with you home and cook it for dinner.
+The festival comes to a natural end as the Tengu run out of candies and again are forced to retreat from the world of men.
 So long, and thanks for all the..
 Mochi?

 車で 10分 （4km）